Knights of Labor: Origins

 In 1869, Uriah Smith Stephens, James L. Wright, and a small group of Philadelphia tailors founded a secret organization known as the Noble Order of the Knights of Labor.
 The collapse of the National Labor Union in 1873 left a vacuum for workers looking for organization.
 The Knights became better organized with a national vision when, in 1879, they replaced Stephens with Terence V. Powderly, who was just 30 years old at the time.
 The body became popular with trade unions and Pennsylvania coal miners during the economic depression of the mid-1870s, then it grew rapidly.
 The KOL was a diverse industrial union open to all workers.
 The leaders felt that it was best to have a versatile population in order to get points of view from all aspects.
 The Knights of Labor barred five groups from membership: bankers, land speculators, lawyers, liquor dealers and gamblers.
 Its members included low skilled workers, railroad workers, immigrants, and steel workers.
 This helped the workers to get an organizational identity.
-As one of the largest labor organizations in the nineteenth century, Knights wanted to classify the workers, as it was a time where large scale factories and industries were rapidly growing.
+As one of the largest labor organizations in the nineteenth century, Knights wanted to classify the workers, as it was a time when large scale factories and industries were rapidly growing.
 Even though skilled workers were prioritized at the beginning 1880s, by the time of 1886, nearly a million workers were enrolled.